-The consultant(s) will report directly to the Project Manager, GCCA+ SUPA project, SPC, Suva, Fiji.
-The consultant(s) will also liaise very closely with the Secretary and staff of MOHHS in Majuro, RMI.
+The consultants will report directly to the Project Manager, GCCA+ SUPA project, SPC, Suva, Fiji.
+The consultants will also liaise very closely with the CCID and MoWE, and the GCCA+ SUPA National Coordinator.
 Other key stakeholders will be consulted during the consultancy.